 Roberts [18] identified 33 cancer atlases published between 2010 and 2018.
 Each of these online atlases uses choropleth maps.
 All except one of these were published by non-commercial organizations, including not-for-profits, government, research organizations, advocacy groups or government-funded partnerships.
 Figure 1 displays a subset of maps from these atlases, the selection varies in the geographies explored.
-Figure 1b shows Globocan 2018 [11] which explores Estimated Cancer Incidence, Mortality and Prevalence Worldwide using data sourced from cancer registries of each country.
-The Bowel Cancer Australia Atlas in Figure 1d presents an example of a cancer specific atlas – it shows the average Standardized Incidence Ratio of colorectal cancer for Australian males from 2006 to 2010 [13].
+Figure 1b shows Globocan 2018 [11] which explores Estimated Cancer Incidence, Mortality and Prevalence Worldwide using estimates based on available country cancer registries.
+The Bowel Cancer Australia Atlas in Figure 1d presents an example of a cancer specific atlas – it shows the Standardized Incidence Ratio of colorectal cancer for Australian males from 2006 to 2010 [13].
 Like many of the atlases examined, there is a choice of gender displayed in the Bowel Cancer Atlas.
 Gender is displayed in side-by-side maps in the Map of Cancer Mortality Rates in Spain (Figure 1f) [15].

 Resolution of the maps varies greatly.
 Figure 1b shows global information at a national level.
-The United States Cancer Statistics [14] shows data aggregated at the state level.
-The Environment and Health Atlas of England and Wales [10] (Figure 1a) shows the relative risk for women developing lung cancer at a neighborhood (small-area) scale.
-The Atlas of Cancer in Queensland (Figure 1c) shows the relative incidence ratio of lung cancer in males for each Statistical Area at Level 2 [19] in the state of Queensland within Australia [12].
+The United States Cancer Statistics [14] shows data aggregated at the state level (n=xx).
+The Environment and Health Atlas of England and Wales [10] (Figure 1a) shows the relative risk for women developing lung cancer at a neighborhood (small-area) scale (n=xxx).
+The Atlas of Cancer in Queensland (Figure 1c) shows the relative incidence ratio of lung cancer in males for each Statistical Local Area [19] in the state of Queensland within Australia [12] (n=4xx).

 Age-specific atlases are less common.
 Figure 1g displays Atlas of Childhood Cancer in Ontario, this communicates the incidence rate of childhood cancers per 100,000 (by census division) for children aged 0-14, in Ontario from 1995 to 2004 [16].

+As data becomes more sparse, either by increasing geographic resolution or stratifying by age/sex, obtaining reliable estimates becomes more difficult.
+Many atlases analyzing smaller areas use statistical modelling to produce estimates, although some continue to use simple calculations and suppress regions where estimates are unstable (e.g. (mention some)).

 2.2 Additional considerations